DevWithOverthinking/Tellonym-Rocket-TellsV0.5.0/README.md

 ## Disclaimer 🚀

-Me, the creator of Tellonym-Rocket, i assume no responsibility for any actions taken with this tool.
+Me, the creator of Tellonym-Rocket,  assume no responsibility for any actions taken with this tool.
 It is intended for educational purposes only and it will not be publicly released.

 # Built Like A Rocket !🛰️